Is Coconut Oil Safe for Dogs? Does Research Say Stay Away?

 Coconut oil has long been a controversial fat, not only for pets, but for humans as well.
 Just do an online search on coconut oil safe for dogs, or coconut oil for dogs, and you’ll get a slew of contradictory information.

-So, before you say no to coconut oil for dogs, or worry is coconut oil safe for dogs, let’s take a look at three of the most common myths or misconceptions about virgin coconut oil for dogs and look at what science says about coconut oil.
+So, before you say no to coconut oil for dogs, or worry is coconut oil safe for dogs, let’s take a look at 11 of the most common myths or misconceptions about virgin coconut oil for dogs and look at what science says about coconut oil.

 MYTH #1: Coconut Oil is bad for your dogs (and you), because it’s a saturated fat.